Butternut Squash – Versatile, Nutritious, Long Keeping, and Convenient Size Make It A Favorite

 Coconut water is a hip new drink made from the liquid that is naturally inside the wild, immature coconut nut.
 Drink it, but do not cook with it.
 Being high in potassium, it is a popular post-workout beverage due to its nutritional value.
 It is also an excellent substitute for liquids used in sorbets.
 Coconut water is blended with coconut cream to create coconut milk.

 Carton of coconut milk is a beverage usually found in the dairy section of the store next to the other non-dairy milks.
 It may be unsweetened or sweetened (with sugar) and is used as you would dairy milk for sipping, splashing on to cereal, with coffee, or in recipes.
 Coconut milk beverage can be used as a substitute for low fat or whole milk in a 1:1 ratio for general cooking and baking.
-However, it should not be substituted for canned coconut milk when a recipe calls for such; they are simply different products.
-The difference is mainly lots of water.
+However, it should not be substituted for canned coconut milk when a recipe calls for such; they are different products with the carton product having more water.
 To make the refrigerated version more drinkable, palatable, and comparable as a beverage alternative, manufacturers add water.
 So much so that it dilutes the calories from about 450 calories per cup to about 45.
 Some varieties also have added sugars, gums, and thickeners.

 Coconut cream is the most concentrated version of coconut milk.
 With a high fat content and low water density, it is incredibly rich and will make any recipe creamier.
 It can be used to thicken soups or to make vegan whipped cream.
 Sold in cans, it is also found in the international aisle near the Asian food items.